 1. What is XM?#

 XM (the trading name of Trading Point Holdings Ltd) is a multi-asset Forex and CFD broker founded in 2009 in Cyprus.
-In 17 years of operation the group has grown to serve more than 20 million registered clients across 190+ countries, offering:
+XM's homepage says the brand is trusted by over 20 million traders, while XM's regulation page separately describes over 15 million clients across 190+ countries, offering:

 - 1,400+ instruments — forex pairs, stock CFDs, commodities, indices, metals, energies, and cryptocurrency CFDs